-The Canon EOS 60D and the Sony Alpha A7 are two enthusiast cameras that were announced, respectively, in August 2010 and October 2013.
+The Canon EOS 60D and the Sony Alpha A7 are two enthusiast cameras that were officially introduced, respectively, in August 2010 and October 2013.
 The 60D is a DSLR, while the A7 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (60D) and a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on an APS-C (60D) and a full frame (A7) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably smaller (22 percent) than the Canon 60D.
 Moreover, the A7 is substantially lighter (37 percent) than the 60D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.